MAZterXP/testwolf/README.md

-       corpses by walking on the tile occupied by the corpse (without necessarily passing through the door), and unblocked doors remaining open if they were previously blocked for 7.8 minutes (note: enabling these quirks will cause the automap to mark blocked doors as closed instead of open unless the blocked door is visible from the player's viewpoint)
+       corpses by walking on the tile occupied by the corpse (without necessarily passing through the door), and unblocked doors remaining open if they were previously blocked for 7.8 minutes (note: enabling these quirks will cause the automap to mark blocked doors as closed instead of open unless the blocked door is visible from the player's first-person viewpoint)

+  256: disable sound enhancements; this reverts to the original behavior where sound effects are
+       quickly dropped when higher-priority sounds override them (notably, gunshots and door opening/ closing could get completely muted if an enemy reacts at the exact same time), and the distance attenuation range of audible sound is set to 8 tiles (instead of 15)

   ```
-  For example, to mimic the vanilla game's behavior when they were run on a Pentium (or faster) system, specify COMP 255 (e.g., WOLF3DCM COMP 255).
-On the other hand, COMP 254 (or COMP -1) disables the 3-tile pushwall move, which is ideal for completionists who wish to retain all other engine quirks.
+  For example, to mimic the vanilla game's behavior when they were run on a Pentium (or faster) system, specify COMP 511 (e.g., WOLF3DCM COMP 511).
+On the other hand, COMP 510 (or COMP -1) disables the 3-tile pushwall move, which is ideal for completionists who wish to retain all other engine quirks.

   COMP by itself will enable all compatibility flags (including future ones).
 Use NOCOMP (or simply not specify COMP at all) to disable all compatibility flags, which is the default setting.

 - ### What happened to my old wolfdosmpu savegames?!
-  If you have existing wolfdosmpu savegames (from v1.32 to v1.47), you may notice that the Load Game menu does not show these savegames. _This is not a bug_ -- wolfdosmpu's savegame naming convention has simply changed back to Wolf3D/SoD's original convention.
+  If you have existing wolfdosmpu savegames (from versions 1.32 through 1.47), you may notice that the Load Game menu does not show these savegames. _This is not a bug_ -- wolfdosmpu's savegame naming convention has simply changed back to Wolf3D/SoD's original convention.
 (It was only changed to prevent people from accidentally corrupting their old original savegames, which wolfdosmpu now supports.)
   - Please rename your existing wolfdosmpu savegames from SAVEGM_n.xxx to SAVEGAMn.xxx (e.g., SAVEGM_0.WL6 -> SAVEGAM0.WL6).
   - Any subsequent saves will convert the old wolfdosmpu savegame to the new default internal format, explained below.